History of the TCEQ and Its Predecessor Agencies

 - On May 20, the EPA proposes to lower the NAAQ standard for lead from the current 1.5 micrograms of lead per cubic meter of ambient air.

-- As required by the Federal Clean Air Act, the governor of each state provides to EPA the list of areas that the state believes are not meeting the federal ozone standard.
-To assist the governor in providing that list, the commission makes recommendations to the governor in December on what areas in Texas did not meet the revised ozone standard.
+- As required by the Federal Clean Air Act, the governor of each state submits to the EPA the list of areas that the state believes are not meeting the federal ozone standard.
+To assist the governor in providing that list, the commission makes recommendations in December on what areas in Texas did not meet the revised ozone standard.

-- HB 1796 extends TERP through 2019 and establishes the New Technology Implementation Program within TERP.
+- The 81st legislature passes HB 1796, which extends TERP through 2019 and establishes the New Technology Implementation Program within TERP.

 - SB 1759 establishes the Texas Clean Fleet Program within TERP.

-- SB 361 requires water and sewer service providers to submit emergency preparedness plans to demonstrate their ability to provide emergency operations.
+- SB 361 requires water and sewer service providers to submit emergency preparedness plans to demonstrate their ability to conduct emergency operations.

 - HB 3547 gives additional enforcement authority to the TCEQ if an owner or operator of a dry-cleaning facility or drop station does not properly register as required under Texas statutes.

 - During the special session, the legislature adopts legislation amending the agency’s sunset date from 2013 to 2011.

 - The TCEQ responds to record flooding in the Rio Grande area performing essential duties to help control flooding and minimize damage to communities along the border.